 Like many companies, we've been waiting on guidance to be issued by the ICO and EU’s Article 29 Working Party.
 We recognised we couldn't wait until all guidance had been released to implement our GDPR program, so have been pragmatic, progressing with our plan.
 We continue to review guidance as it becomes available and will adjust our implementation if appropriate.

 GDPR Roll Out

-From summer 2018 we will start to roll out new GDPR privacy notices.
+From summer 2018 we rolled out new GDPR privacy notices.